2014 Gaza War: Rockets

-The Gazan militants used different kinds of rockets, including the Syrian-made (Chinese-designed) M-302 and the locally-made M-75, which had the range to hit Tel-Aviv."M75 strikes Tel Aviv ."
-Maan News Accessed 12 August 2014.
+The Gazan militants used different kinds of rockets, including the Syrian-made (Chinese-designed) M-302 and the locally made M-75, which had the range to hit Tel-Aviv.
 Other rockets include the Soviet Katyushas and Qassams.
 The Israeli Defense Force reported that at the beginning of the 2014 conflict, Hamas had close to 6,000 rockets in its possession.
 This included 1,000 self-produced short range rockets (15–20 km range), 2,500 smuggled short range rockets, 200 self-made Grad rockets, and 200 smuggled Grad rockets.
 In addition, to these short range rockets, Hamas held an assortment of mid and long range rockets, both self-made and smuggled, that totaled over several thousand.

 According to the Fars News Agency, Fajr-5 (long range Iranian) rockets had a warhead of 150–200 kg.
 According to Theodore Postol, the vast majority of Gazan artillery rocket warheads contained 10- to 20-pound explosive loads.
 Postol stated that this fact made bomb shelters more effective for protection.
 Mark Perry stated that the "vast majority of the rockets are unsophisticated Qassams, with a 10–20 kg warhead and no guidance system" and that "Hamas' arsenal is considerably weaker today than it was in 2012".
 Regarding the Fajr-5, he stated that Iran had not transferred full-fledged rockets to Hamas, it has only transferred technology to manufacture them.
 He also stated that "its guidance system was crude, at best, and its warhead nearly non-existent."

 The UNHRC, quoting Amnesty International, stated that armed groups in Gaza have used BM-21 Grad rockets with ranges varying from 20 km to 48 km, in addition to locally produced rockets reaching as far as 80 km, such as the M-75 and J-80.
 The majority of the rockets had no guidance system.
 Mortars having a range of up to 8 km, have been actively used along the Green Line.
 Other weapons included rocket-propelled grenades, home-made drones, SA 7 Grail anti-aircraft missiles, Kornet 9M133 anti-tank guided missiles, and a wide array of small arms, rifles, machine guns and hand grenades.

 According to the IDF, of all the 4,564 projectiles fired at Israel, 224 hit built-up areas, 735 were intercepted by the Iron Dome, 875 fell inside Gaza and the rest fell in open territory or failed to launch.

 According to OCHA, Palestinian militants fired 4,844 rockets and 1,734 mortar shells towards Israel.
 25% of Gazan rockets had sufficient effectiveness to threaten to reach populated areas.